 If you stay at home or no longer work ('Non-working')

 - Home Duties.
 This policy type is designed specifically for homemakers and offers cover for people for whom domestic duties are generally their full-time activity.
 Even if homemakers do not earn a salary, they still perform a host of vital duties in and around the home and to assist the rest of the family.
 Under a Home Duties definition, if you’re no longer able to perform your regular domestic work you may receive a benefits.
 This type of cover can help with things such as home maintenance, childcare and the cleaning and cooking.

 - Non-working TPD.
 This option is generally not available when you first take out TPD cover but then becomes available when you reach a certain age.
 However, most working TPD policies will convert to this definition on your 65th or 70th birthday.
 Under this definition, you will be eligible to receive a partial benefit if you lose your ability to perform a specified number of daily living tasks or suffer other specific injuries.
 Activities of daily living include dressing, eating and drinking, bathing, using the toilet, or getting out of bed, or being able to move around independently.

-- This essentially a 'working' TPD policy where you add features of a working policy.
+- This essentially a 'working' TPD policy where you add features of a 'non-working' policy.